Corridors, Circulation & Stairwells

 The Radiance Corridor with its asymmetric distribution means that the corridor can be illuminated with off-centre luminaires, avoiding discomfort glare for patients being transported on trolleys.

-Many corridors benefit from good daylight levels, so lighting controls such as Smart or SmartScan can make significant energy savings by reducing output when the daylight level is good.
+Many corridors benefit from good daylight levels, so lighting controls such as SmartScan can make significant energy savings by reducing output when the daylight level is good.
 SmartScan may also be configured to provide a lower illumination level at night, as recommended in CIBSE: SLL Lighting Guide 2 - Hospitals and Health Care Buildings.

 Integrated intelligent lighting control providing maximum energy savings for internal applications.
 Wireless communication between luminaires and web connectivity for luminaire energy usage and status reporting.More Details